Lemons are Not Just for Lemonade: 31 Uses for Lemons and Lemon Juice

 and acne.
 Wash the face nightly with lemon juice and rinse with cool

-2. Create blond highlights by spraying the hair with lemon juice and
+water in the morning. - Create blond highlights by spraying the hair with lemon juice and

 sitting under the sun.
 Lemon juice added to shampoo aids with the